MatteoGioia/neuron/zettelkasten/University/Master/Natural Language Processing/NLP III - Speech tagging.md

 1. <details markdown=1><summary markdown="span"> What is the part of speech classification?
 Why is it necessary/useful ? </summary>

     \
     The goal of PoS (Part Of Speech) is ==classifying different words into classes==.
-This classification can help to ==understand context, to find mistakes= and so on.
+This classification can help to ==understand context, to find mistakes== and so on.

 </details>

 2. <details markdown=1><summary markdown="span"> What are closed/open classes?  </summary>

     \
     Two main classes:
     - closed: ==new words for this class are unlikely to be coined==, e.g. prepositions;
     - open: ==new words for this class will likely be coined==, e.g. nouns or verbs.

 </details>

 3. <details markdown=1><summary markdown="span">  What is the main difficulty when determining PoS? </summary>

     \
     The main difficulty of tagging words is ==ambiguity==.
 The word "will" is a good example: it could be a name, a noun or even a verb depending on position and how is written.

 </details>